wp-plugins/wpfixedverticalfeedbackbutton/readme.txt

 == Changelog ==
+= 3.6 =
+* Fixed page or post id issue if the page is wordpress blog landing page or posts page (can be set from setting->reading)

 = 3.5 =
 * Custom image field now support wordpress media upload
 * First time added translation